China Moon

-China Moon is a 1994 American romantic thriller film directed by John Bailey and starring Ed Harris, Madeleine Stowe and Benicio del Toro.
+China Moon is a 1994 American neo-noir romantic thriller film directed by John Bailey and starring Ed Harris, Madeleine Stowe and Benicio del Toro.
 It was written by Roy Carlson.
 It was filmed in 1991 but "shelved" for three years before its release.

 Plot

-The story opens with detectives Kyle Bodine and Lamar Dickey investigating a murder scene.
-Bodine tutors Dickey in the ways of homicide investigations, stressing that all murderers make stupid mistakes, which is how they get caught.
+Detectives Kyle Bodine and Lamar Dickey investigate a murder scene.
+Bodine tells Dickey that all murderers make stupid mistakes, which is how they get caught.

-At a local bar, Bodine hits on Rachel Munro, who blows him off.
-Rachel is married to wealthy banker Rupert Munro.
-Back at home, she gets drunk as she looks at a private investigator's photos of Rupert making love to one of his employees, Adele.
-Rupert is intimidating and emotionally abusive towards Rachel, who decides to give in to Kyle's advances and start an affair with him.
+At a local bar, Bodine hits on Rachel Munro, who is married to wealthy banker Rupert Munro; she blows Bodine off.
+At home, Rachel gets drunk as she views a private investigator's photos of Rupert having sex with Adele, an employee.
+Rupert is intimidating and emotionally abusive towards Rachel, who starts an affair with Bodine.

-At one point, the lovers row out on a lake at night.
-Kyle points out the large full moon and says that his grandmother called it a China Moon, because it looks like a giant china dish.
-His grandmother thought a China Moon made people do crazy things.
-Their affair quickly picks up steam, and Kyle urges Rachel to divorce Rupert.
+One night the lovers row out on a lake.
+Kyle points out the large full moon and says it is called a China Moon, because it looks like a giant china dish.
+A China Moon is said to make people do crazy things.
+As their affair progresses, Kyle urges Rachel to divorce Rupert.

 Soon after, Kyle and Lamar are called to the Munro's on a domestic disturbance complaint.
 They find Rachel badly beaten.
 Kyle warns Rupert to leave her alone.
 Later that night, Rachel drives to Kyle's trailer and fantasizes about killing Rupert.
 She explains that she has bought a 9mm gun.
 She says that she could take a trip to Miami, drive back one night and kill him.
 Then she could return to her trip unseen, using it as an alibi.
 Kyle tries to talk her down, but she flees in a panic.

 Rachel arrives at a hotel in Miami, and the concierge hands her an envelope which contains the picture of a rental car and its keys.
 Later, she leaves the hotel at night, without noticing Adele sitting in the lobby.
 She gets in the rental car and drives back to her home.
 Meanwhile, Adele enters her hotel room.